angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 mulligans, primarily due to the manabase.
 The Opals were dead if the hand couldn't achieve Metalcraft, and more commonly lands would make the wrong color.
 The Thoughtseizes also felt a bit out of place now, as there was less excess black mana being created.
-Futhermore, it somehow felt like the deck was constructed such that casting Thoughtseize on turn 1 and going off turn 2 was less desirable as a gameplan.
+Furthermore, it somehow felt like the deck was constructed such that casting Thoughtseize on turn 1 and going off turn 2 was less desirable as a gameplan.
 I think it was a result of the lands not making all colors.
 A hand that could play land into Thoughtseize on turn 1 might no be